spotinst/help/src/docs/elastigroup/features/azure/README.md

 # Azure

-Elastigroup for Microsoft Azure enables you to take control of your GCP cloud spend, drive extreme cost-efficiency, and simplify infrastructure management.
+Elastigroup for Microsoft Azure enables you to take control of your Azure cloud spend, drive extreme cost-efficiency, and simplify infrastructure management.
 This includes:
 * Advanced automation - intelligent management and continuous optimization of cloud infrastructure
 * Streamlined scaling - easy definition of autoscaling for heterogenous groups of VMs